| My Musical History: How I Became

 When I saw them perform, my eyes spun around like Mr. Toad, and

 I told Paul if he ever needed a guitar player, I was his man!
+In 1965 I joined another band, Don & The Goodtimes, out of

 Portland, Oregon, who were touted to be "wilder and crazier" than